TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 1.)
 DOWNLOAD and INSTALL PYTHON on your local computer: https://www.python.org/downloads/

 2.)
-In the folder where Python has been installed, Open a Command Line Interface (CLI) such as Windows PowerShell or the equivalent on other Apple and Linux devices, and then

-A.) INSTALL TEST ``ipython`` interactive python (IPython) development environment via ``pip install`` at the command prompt.
+In the folder where Python has been installed, Open a Command Line Interface (CLI) such as Windows PowerShell or the equivalent on other Apple and Linux devices, and then TEST INSTALL TEST ``ipython`` interactive python (IPython) development environment via ``pip install`` at the command prompt.

 .. code-block:: console